Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/index.md

 ## Overview

-This project provides a benchmark for studying:
+This project is designed for studying:

 - **multi-configuration radiomap prediction**
 - **cross-configuration generalization**